kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

         )
     }

     // 3.
-Create the flat logical tree for Job (root node representing a single PodGroup) rootNode := &workloadbuilder.WorkloadItem{
+Create the flat logical tree for Job (root node representing a single PodGroup).
+    //    A callback defaults gang MinCount to the Job's parallelism when the user opts
+    //    into Gang but leaves MinCount unset (see defaultMinCountForJob below). rootNode := &workloadbuilder.WorkloadItem{
         Name:          "job-root",
         DefaultConfig: defaultConfig,
-        DefaultGangMinCount: ptr.To(job.Spec.Parallelism), // Defaults to parallelism if MinCount is nil
         UserConfig:    userConfig,
+        Callbacks: []workloadbuilder.WorkloadItemFunc{
+            defaultMinCountForJob(job),
+        },
     }

     // 4.
 Let the workloadbuilder compile and generate the Workload object